ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 ### These Are Both Examples of Primary Backup Replication

-Irrespective of whether an active or passive strategy is used, both approaches are still primary backup replication:
+Irrespective of whether an active or passive strategy is used, both approaches shown here are examples of primary backup replication:

 * The clients still communicate only with the primary
 * The primary executes the required operation and communicates (in some way) with the backups
-* The backups all acknowledge that they have completed whatever message was sent to them
+* The backups all acknowledge that they have successfully processed whatever message was sent to them
 * Lastly, the primary commits the work itself and sends an acknowledgement back to the client

 Exactly what type of message the primary sends to the backups is an internal implementation detail &mdash; as far as the external observer is concerned, it’s all primary backup replication